tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 ### 2. **Statistical Tokenizer**

 `SentencePiece` is a re-implementation of sub-word units, an effective way to alleviate the open vocabulary problems in neural machine translation.
-SentencePiece supports two segmentation algorithms, byte-pair-encoding (BPE) [Sennrich et al.] and unigram language model
+SentencePiece supports two segmentation algorithms, byte-pair-encoding (BPE) [Sennrich et al.] and unigram language model.
 I have implemented the Sentencepiece Encoder to help Julia users in WordTokenizer.
 The implementation is described in the blog: **[Divergence - Tale of Sentencepiece Library](https://tejasvaidhyadev.github.io/blog/Sentencepiece)** and `code` can be found [**here**](https://github.com/JuliaText/WordTokenizers.jl/pull/51/commits)

 ### 3. **Converting Tensorflow weight to Desire Julia Format**

-We have converted Tensorflow weights release by Google Release to the following BSON files
+We have converted Tensorflow weights release by Google Research to the following BSON files

 {% capture list_items %}
 base v1,https://drive.google.com/drive/u/1/folders/1HHTlS_jBYRE4cG0elITEH7fAkiNmrEgz